nios-students/docs/wiki/pr.md

 6. Pad
 7. Water bottle *remember to stay hydrated and chill!*

-Note: All the documents should in printed form black and white works. *The hallticket is released one week before the first exam*
+Note: All the documents **should in printed form** *The hallticket is released one week before the first exam*
 # Other stuff
 The time for all Subjects is ***3hrs***